benank/everyone.dance/README.md

 ### Developing: Deploy Webapp

 This deploys the app to a website.
 This is good if you want to display the spectator mode on your own domain.
 Probably won't work when developing on a local machine because it requires HTTPS and a signed certificate/key.
 This requirement is due to socket.io using an HTTPS connection that expects the signed certificate.
-The commend first bundles the React code together and then runs the web app.
+The command first bundles the React code together and then runs the web app.

 ```
 npm run deploy